Understanding Dye Sublimation: A Guide for Small Startup Businesses

 Dye sublimation relies on the thermodynamic properties of sublimation dyes, which have the capability to sublimate—that is, transition from the solid phase directly to the gaseous phase under specific temperature and pressure conditions, without passing through a liquid phase.
 This process is governed by the principles of thermodynamics and kinetics.

-The dyes used in sublimation are selected based on their ability to sublime efficiently at controlled temperatures (usually between 350°F and 400°F).
+The dyes used in sublimation printing are selected based on their ability to sublime efficiently at controlled temperatures (usually between 350°F and 400°F).
 These dyes typically consist of dispersed dyes which are finely ground to enhance their sublimation characteristics.
 Upon heating, the molecular bonds holding the dye in solid form weaken, allowing the dye molecules to enter the gas phase.

 Sublimation ink is composed of the sublimation dye dispersed in a liquid solvent, often glycol.
 This solvent serves to transport the dye onto the sublimation paper and evaporates during the heat press stage.
 The volatility of the solvent is critical—it must evaporate without leaving residues that could affect the material’s texture or the clarity of the image.

 The substrate material plays a critical role.
-For effective sublimation, the substrate must contain polymers, such as polyester, which possess open molecular structures that can trap the dye gas when heated.
+For effective sublimation printing, the substrate must contain polymers, such as polyester, which possess open molecular structures that can trap the dye gas when heated.
 During the sublimation process, the heated dye gas expands and penetrates the open polymer structure of the substrate.
 As the substrate cools, the polymers close, encapsulating the dye within the material’s fibers.
 This encapsulation at the molecular level is what gives sublimated products their durability and colorfastness.

 A heat press applies controlled heat and pressure to ensure uniform sublimation.
 The temperature must be high enough to sublime the dye but not so high as to damage the substrate.
 The pressure is necessary to ensure close contact between the paper and the substrate, facilitating the transfer of the dye gas into the material.